francesctr4/SplitScreen/index.md

 ### Affected modules

-Camera → The camera attribute is now a class.
+* Camera → The camera attribute is now a class.
-Player → Multiple players with different input.
+* Player → Multiple players with different input.
-Scene → The scene will split in n screens.
+* Scene → The scene will split in n screens.
-Render → Manage multiple viewports and cameras.
+* Render → Manage multiple viewports and cameras.

 ### New functions

+scdssdscsccs

 ![New_Functions_1](https://user-images.githubusercontent.com/99948892/227254223-6f272fb3-7529-4599-af19-3820a0e95573.png)